 XSLT Extensions

-In this page, I am compiling some examples for XSLT extensions.
-Extensions allows us to extend the XSLT language.
+In this page, I'm compiling some examples for XSLT extensions (which allows us to extend the XSLT language).

 1. Image handling using XSLT